Resources for Coming Out

 (Note: If you are a rostered leader experiencing discrimination or possible discipline regarding your rostered status and specific to your sexual orientation or gender identity, please review this resource on our Crisis Response to see if it applies to you.)

-ELM focuses its work on rostered leaders and seminarians who publicly identify as lesbian, gay, bisexual, transgender, queer, and other diverse sexual orientations and gender identities and expressions.
-Each LGBTQ person goes through the experience of coming out – for many of us, it is a lifelong journey.
+ELM focuses its work on rostered leaders and seminarians who publicly identify as lesbian, gay, bisexual, transgender, queer, intersex, asexual, and other diverse sexual orientations and gender identities and expressions.
+Each LGBTQIA+ person goes through the experience of coming out – for many of us, it is a lifelong journey.

 One of the wonderful treasures of Proclaim is that we’ve all been there.
 If you are a pastor or rostered lay leader, or a person who is in seminary or thinking of going to seminary and you have questions about coming out, we are here to help.